brendenhoffman/dotfiles/README.md

 + neovim
 + vifm
 + zsh
++ Xresources (Carry-over from old X11 config.
+Useful with colors scripts)

 Some scripts are also included.
 Note ~/.local/scripts is for misc and unused scripts, and ~/.local/bin is in my $PATH. scripts from the scripts folder can be moved to the bin folder if you please.